system76/docs/_articles/install-in-vm.md

 ![Hard Disk](/images/install-in-a-vm/create_hard_disk.png)

-Pop!_OS will need 20GB to install in the virtual machine.
+Pop!_OS will need at least 15GB but it is recommend to give it 20GB if possible.
 Feel free to accept the defaults and click the "Create" button.

 ### Step 5